 - Manual focus ring

-- Comes with a long USB cable
+- It comes with a 3-meter cable

 If you’re serious about planetary imaging, this camera from Celestron has you covered.
 The NexImage camera is very powerful.
 It can pick up everything from distant planets to fine details on the surface of the moon.
 It works well with most telescopes thanks to its universal design.
 However, it’s best with Celestron units!